 No, that’s a habit.
 And it great insight and ideas have been found by Physicians just like you in this space by diving into helpful books that help them go from good to great.
 And your next question is probably, show me the evidence that a Doctor who reads does better than a Doctor who doesn’t.

 We’d be happy to do just that!
-Consider this … countless interviews over the years with successful Concierge Medicine Physicians inform us that for one to succeed in Concierge Care, you must understand that your audience is overwhelmed.
+Consider this … countless interviews over the years with successful Physicians inform us that for one to succeed in Membership Medicine or the like, you must understand that your audience is overwhelmed.
 Reaching an overwhelmed audience isn’t great for doctors.
 Between insurance headaches, EOBs, prescription renewals, etc., the patient of today yearns for simplicity because they are overwhelmed by marketing and noise.
 Just a few weeks ago (February 2017), we wanted to know ‘What are the attractive character qualities of great physicians in the field of Concierge Medicine and its mass market, cash-only, low monthly fee variant, Direct Primary Care in the marketplace?’
 Through our polling, additional supporting interviews with physicians and others, we invariably found echoes of the habits and books that led physicians to their ultimate destination.

 Nothing can replace the intensity and knowledge that comes from learning about authentic experiences from which other physicians, DocPreneurs and business leaders in healthcare have had in the field of Concierge Medicine.
 These experiences inspire others to move forward with their dream of leaving the hamster wheel of medicine or perhaps a contentious group practice or even a hospital environment and pursue their dream of becoming one day, a DocPreneur.